 The first hours and days with your baby are critical to successful breastfeeding, and unfortunately support is not always available in private hospitals.
 Once you have been discharged from the hospital, some mothers here receive no follow up or support.
 Sadly, some very good paediatricians and nurses have insufficient, out-dated and even completely incorrect knowledge and training when it comes to breastfeeding and you will get some terrible advice, much of which can lead to a lot of suffering and even to unnecessarily giving up breastfeeding.

-This is why we offer our Breastfeeding Basics Workshop that seeks to offer support, advice, and practical help before your baby is born, so those early days after your baby’s birth are easier.
+This is why we offer our Antenatal Breastfeeding Workshop that seeks to offer support, advice, and practical help before your baby is born, so those early days after your baby’s birth are easier.

 Love Breastfeeding: The Antenatal Workshop

 This 3.5+ hour workshop, taught by an International Board Certified Lactation Consultant/Registered Lactation Consultant, will provide expectant parents with the knowledge and confidence to successfully breastfeed.
 If you are planning to breastfeed or still just thinking about your options, this workshop will answer any questions you have, prepare you to get breastfeeding off to a good start, give you the information you need to avoid many of the common problems and provide you the tools to get the appropriate help if and when you need it.